justinsunho/leesreview.com/content/pages/sat.md

 signUp:
   subtitle: Enroll in SAT
   title: Enroll in Summer or Spring SAT!
-  description: WE're still taking spots for our SAT classes for the coming year.
+  description: We still have in-person and online spots available for our Summer
+    SAT courses.
+Sign up today!
   buttonText: Sign up
   buttonLink: /contact
 ---